jfcloutier/karma_system/design_notes/beliefs.md

 ### coincide

-> The belief that two or more umwelt beliefs are co-occuring
+> The belief that two or more umwelt beliefs are consistently co-occuring

 e.g. increase in luminance and reduction in distance are observed together